 CD4 count and viral load tests usually are done before treatment is started and then regularly while someone is on treatment.
-For people who decide to delay starting treatment, these tests are done every 3 months.
-Results can help you and your health care provider decide how urgent it is to start anti-HIV drugs.
+For people who decide to delay starting treatment, these tests are done every 3 months; they can help you and your health care provider decide how urgent it is to start anti-HIV drugs.
 As we said earlier, HIV medicines are recommended for everyone, no matter how high or low their CD4 count is.
 And HIV treatment is especially urgent if your CD4 count is lower, or if you have symptoms.
 The lower the CD4, the more important it is to start treatment quickly.
 For more information about CD4 count and viral load, go to Understanding Laboratory Tests.

 Whether you have certain other medical conditions that may be helped by HIV treatment

 Starting HIV drugs may be particularly important for people with certain other medical conditions.
 For example, your doctor will recommend HIV therapy if you are pregnant or plan to become pregnant, if you have kidney disease that is caused by HIV, or if you have hepatitis B or hepatitis C.

 Whether you can and will stick to your treatment plan (adherence)

-Before you start medications for HIV, it is very important to start drug therapy only when you are ready to make a strong commitment to sticking to a drug therapy plan (or regimen).
+Before you start medications for HIV, it is very important to make a strong commitment to sticking to a drug therapy plan (or regimen).
 With an HIV drug regimen, you will need to take medicines every day!

 In order for the drugs to work and keep working, you must carefully follow the directions for taking them.
 If you're not sure you can do this, you might need help in finding ways to stick to the plan.

-If you are wondering whether you should start taking drugs for HIV, you should sit down and talk with your provider as soon as possible.
+If you are wondering whether you should start taking treatment for HIV, you should sit down and talk with your provider as soon as possible.
 Depending on your specific needs, your provider can come up with a personal treatment plan for you.

 Risk of transmitting HIV: to sex partners or during pregnancy